signalfx/signalfx-go/README.md

 ## Why are the class names sometimes long and the source file names prefixed with `_model`?

-The request and response bodies for this library are machine generated from the [SignalFx REST API Reference](https://github.com/signalfx/api-reference) using [OpenAPI code generator](https://github.com/OpenAPITools/openapi-generator).
+The request and response bodies for this library are machine generated from our OpenAPI specs using [OpenAPI code generator](https://github.com/OpenAPITools/openapi-generator).
 This is a real boon for everyone, keeping the documentation as a source of truth and ensuring that this library has support for all the things!

 This means that some of our type names are verbose.
 It's fine, you only type code once and the benefits are worth it.